cognitect/transit-js/README.md

 like 64 bit integers and dates without requiring the out of band application logic often encountered in systems that marshal JSON.

-At first glance this may seem like a performance loss but the adaptive implementation of transit-js maps delivers performance comparable to plain JavaScript objects and native ES6 Map implementations.
+The adaptive implementation of transit-js maps delivers performance comparable to plain JavaScript objects and native ES6 Map implementations.

 ## Usage